marcelpinto/RealTextView/README.md

 ## Acknowledgment

 This library is a mix of other libraries plus some improvements.
-Must of the work is made by the following open sources projects:
+Most of the work is made by the following open sources projects:

 * [AutoFitTextView](https://github.com/grantland/android-autofittextview) developed by [Grantland Chew](https://github.com/grantland)
 * [Fontify](https://github.com/danh32/Fontify) developed by [Dan Hill](https://github.com/danh32)